nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 - Changing existing values.
 - Changing field types.

 Given it is so difficult to guarantee backwards-compatibility it pays off to invest extra time in your initial API design.
 This usually involves a lot of research and collaboration.
+I usually end up googling similar API's on the web and compare them with my own design.
 One rule of thumb: add as few fields as possible to your response and only incrementally add new ones when the need arises.
 While annoying and slow, the reverse is usually much more painful.